 (6) A strata company shall comply with any reasonable request for the name and address of each person who is the chairman, secretary or treasurer of the strata company or a member of the council of the strata company.

-[Section 43 amended by No. 58 of 1995 s.
+[Section 43 amended: No. 58 of 1995 s.
 45, 94 and 95.]

 Division 2 — Councils